Argentine Civil Wars: Liga del Interior and Pacto Federal

-The Federal Pact made no attempt to create a centralized government.
-Provinces like Corrientes deemed the pact dissolved by 1834, as they had achieved their objectives.
+The victorious Federal Pact faction did not attempt to create a centralized government, and indeed provinces like Corrientes deemed the Pact dissolved by 1834 as they had achieved their objectives.
 Representation in foreign affairs was taken on by the much larger Buenos Aires province, with provincial governors officially delegating authority to Rosas' government.
 In addition, Rosas was symbolically granted the "sum of public power", suspending the separation of powers.
-These powers also enabled Rosas to participate in the protracted Uruguayan Civil War in favor of Blanco's leader Manuel Oribe, though unsuccessfully; Oribe, in turn, led numerous military campaigns on behalf of Rosas and became an invaluable ally in the struggle against Lavalle and other Unitarians.
-Beginning with Rosas' 1835 governorship mandate, this arrangement began to be called the "Argentine Confederation", albeit amid ongoing conflicts, interventionism, and rising local and international tensions.
-The Peru–Bolivian Confederation declared the War of the Confederation against Chile and Argentina.
-Justo José de Urquiza, governor of Entre Ríos, led the other provinces to demand the drafting of a constitution and the sharing of customs authority and export income.
-The Platine War saw a Brazilian-led alliance of Colorado Uruguayan, dissident Federalist, and Paraguayan elements defeating the Argentine-Uruguayan army in 1852 at the Battle of Caseros, when Rosas was deposed and exiled.
+These powers also enabled Rosas to participate, unsuccessfully, in the protracted Uruguayan Civil War in favour of Blanco's leader, Manuel Oribe.
+Oribe, in turn, led numerous military campaigns on behalf of Rosas and became an invaluable ally in the struggle against Lavalle and other Unitarians.
+Beginning with Rosas' 1835 governorship mandate, this arrangement began to be called the "Argentine Confederation", although it was created amid ongoing conflicts, interventionism, and rising local and international tensions.

+When the Peru–Bolivian Confederation declared the War of the Confederation against Chile and Argentina, the governor of Entre Ríos, Justo José de Urquiza, led the other provinces in demanding the drafting of a constitution and the sharing of customs authority and export income.
+The Platine War of 1852 saw a Brazilian-led alliance of Colorado Uruguayan, dissident Federalist, and Paraguayan elements defeat the Argentine-Uruguayan army at the Battle of Caseros, leading to Rosas being deposed and exiled.